Roulette (album): Background

-Blue began recording new material in July 2010.
-They revealed during an interview in March 2011 that they had recorded a collaboration with American R&B superstar Bruno Mars for their upcoming, fourth studio album.
-Discussing the record with Digital Spy, Lee Ryan said: "We've been writing with Ne-Yo, and I've written at least a couple of songs on my own that will probably make the album.
-We've also been working with Bruno Mars on a song called 'Black & Blue' – he's sending his parts over from a demo we recorded a while ago.
+In 2009, rumors surfaced that Blue was planning a comeback, including the release of a new studio album.
+In July 2010, the band began recording new material for the project.
+In an March 2011 interview with Digital Spy, Ryan revealed: "We've been writing with Ne-Yo, and I've written at least a couple of songs on my own that will probably make the album.
+We've also been working with Bruno Mars on a song called "Black & Blue" – he's sending his parts over from a demo we recorded a while ago.
 It's got some haunting notes on the chorus."
 They also revealed that three tracks on the album had been produced by RedOne, and that they felt that the material was "their best work to date".
-During February 2012, the band embarked on a small tour across Manila, performing with fellow boyband A1 and Jeff Timmons in three special concerts, two of which included the Smart Araneta Coliseum on 25 February 2012, and the Singapore Indoor Stadium on 28 February.
-The tour was billed as "Boybands: The Greatest Hits Tour".
+In October 2012, the group confirmed via their official Facebook page that the title of their fourth studio album would be Roulette.
+It was also revealed that the album would receive an early release in Germany, being made available from 25 January 2013.
+The band shot the album's artwork in a deserted casino in November 2012.